vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

     url: /assets/2023-11-14/HUBSQLHacks.pbmx
 ---

+In today's article, we will learn how to use SQL statements with functions for aggregation and table join, in order to extract data from Peakboard Hub tables.

-We already covered various topics around Peakboard Hub lists in other articles (please check out links at the bottom of this page).
-In today's article we discuss the option, to use SQL statements in combination with functions for aggregation and table join to access the Hub tables.
+We've also covered various topics related to Peakboard Hub lists in other articles (check out the links at the bottom of this page).

-## Why you want to use aggregation / joins when you can use data flows for data manipulation?
+## Why would you want to use aggregation / joins when you can use data flows for data manipulation?

-The most obvious reason is to limit the network traffic.
-Let's say we have 10k+ data rows of sensor data and you want to visualize only the number of rows.
-Then it doesn't make sense to download 10k+ rows only to count them.
-Let the Hub do the counting and just download one row with the number in it.
-The same is true with table joins: Let's assume we have orders and order lines.
-The order has a date column, but you want to see the orderlines of the order at a specific date.
-Then you can download all orders and all orderlines, join them and throw away all order lines that do not belong to orders at a specific date.
-Or you can use a table join to solve this problem already on the source side without transporting to much data over the network.
+The most obvious reason is to limit network traffic.
+Let's say you have 10k+ rows of sensor data, and you want to get the number of rows.
+Then it doesn't make sense to download all 10k+ rows just to count them.
+Instead, you can let Peakboard Hub do the counting, and just download one row, which contains the result.

+The same is true with table joins: Let's assume you have orders and order lines.
+The order has a date column.
+But you want to see the order lines of the order on a specific date.
+Of course, you could download all orders and all order lines, join them, and throw away all order lines that do not belong to orders on your desired date.
+Or, you can just use a table join to solve this problem on the source side, to avoid transferring too much data over the network.

 ## Aggregate data by using aggregate functions

+Let's take a look at an example of how we can aggregate data by using aggregate functions.

-The basis of this example is a simple table of sensor data, to be more precise a list of temperature values.
-We have two columns: 'TS' for the date and time when the temperature was taken, 'temperature' for the actual temperature.
+The basis of this example is a simple table of sensor data.
+Specifically, it's a list of temperature values.
+We have two columns:

+* **TS** - the date and time when the temperature was taken
+* **Temperature** - the actual temperature

 ![image](/assets/2023-11-14/010.png)

-Let's assume now we are not interested in all the detail data.
-The only thing we want to know (and present on our dashbaord later) is the maximum and the minimum temperature that was recorded today.
-Here's how the SQL statement looks like that is submitted to be processed by the hub:
+Let's assume we are not interested in all the data.
+The only thing we want to know (and present on our dashboard later) is the maximum and the minimum temperature that was recorded today.
+To do that, we can give this SQL statement to the Hub:

 {% highlight sql %}
 select